streaver/redhead/README.md

 ## `redhead build`

-Generate the platform specific files based on the configuration
+Generate the platform specific files based on the configuration.
+Currently only [Netlify](https://netlify.com) is supported, but we plan to add support for [Firebase Hosting](https://firebase.google.com/docs/hosting/) and [Heroku Buildpack Static](https://github.com/heroku/heroku-buildpack-static)

 ```
 USAGE